System IP that includes interconnects, peripherals and TrustZone controller components

 The CoreLink SIE-200 system IP includes a collection of interconnect, peripheral, and TrustZone controller components.
 This system IP is compatible with Cortex-M23 and Cortex-M33-based systems with TrustZone technology, which offers a system-wide approach to security with hardware-enforced isolation.
 The SIE-200 IP blocks are built on top of the Arm AMBA 5 AHB5 protocol to extend TrustZone security to the system.
 CoreLink SIE-200:

-Reduces cost and increases security in your TrustZone enabled IoT/embedded products.
+- Reduces cost and increases security in TrustZone based systems for IoT and embedded applications.

-Makes it easy and efficient to create secure systems or to build a system around an existing Trustzone-enabled subsystem.
+- Makes it easier and more efficient to create secure systems or to build a system around an existing TrustZone-enabled subsystem

-The CoreLink SIE-200 IP library is utilized to build SoCs around Armv8-M cores.
-The IP provides choice, reliability and lowest-risk for designers to build secure MCU/IoT solutions.
+CoreLink SIE-200 IP library provides choice, reliability, and lowest-risk for designers to build secure IoT devices.

 Simplify the design of a secure system

 CoreLink SIE-200 IP has been developed and validated with the Cortex-M23 and Cortex-M33 processors.
 The components have been architected to meet the requirements of a secure TrustZone system.

 CoreLink SIE-200 IP forms the basis for the TrustZone-enabled subsystem, CoreLink SSE-200.
 This subsystem is a reference architecture and has been used by the Arm ecosystem to port tools and OS to the Armv8-M architecture.